vuukle/android-widgets-vuukle/README.md

                        is VuukleEvent.TownTalkClickEvent -> { /* Handle */ }
                        is VuukleEvent.YouMindLikeClickEvent -> { /* Handle */ }
                    }
                }
            })

+           // Handle vuukle popup
+           // If you do not set this event listener by default popup showing event will be handled by VuukleManager vuukleManager.setPopupListner(object : VuukleEventPopupListener{
+               override fun onPopupOpen(url: String) {

+               }
+           })
         }